juliosmelo/django_scaffold/README.md

 ###After

-Add post to INSTALLED_APPS tuple in your settings.py.
+You need add "post" app to INSTALLED_APPS tuple in your settings.py.

 The code above will generate a django app with model, views and urls path.